pengwu/scapy_env/README.md

-# scapy_env
+# Project Name
+capy_env
-Linux Standalone scapy environment without install python
+Linux Standalone python with scapy environment without installation

+## Installation

+For Linux only
+Clone the repo to local folder.

+## Usage

+source /path/to/repo/venv/bin/activate